Tension in Abia LG as women, youths demand removal of chairman

 Leader of the protesting Women,Hon.
 Ijeoma Ngozi, said that the chairman has serially abused the mandate given to him to pilot the affairs of the council.

-She said; “It’s barely five months to the end of his tenure,but he has not done any meaningful thing for our people.
-We don’t have an office here as women , everywhere have been converted to tricycle confiscation centres.
+She said: “It’s barely five months to the end of his tenure,but he has not done any meaningful thing for our people.
+We don’t have an office here as women , everywhere has been converted to tricycle confiscation centres.

 “Thugs are everywhere seizing tricycles, collecting N40,000 each from them.
 All we see everyday are thugs harassing residents and business people with no meaningful development.
 We’re tired of watching our children being used for violence.”